This post may contain affiliate links. Please read our disclosure policy.

 Storing + Freezing + Make-Ahead

 - How Long Can You Keep This In The Fridge?
-Once baked, Chicken Tater Tot Casserole can safely sit in the fridge for up to four days, per the USDA.
+Once baked, Chicken Tater Tot Casserole can safely be stored in the fridge for up to four days, per the USDA.
 But make sure you have that baking dish tightly sealed, or transfer your leftovers to an airtight container.

 - Once you’re ready to reheat and eat, you can freshen up your casserole with a splash of milk to reignite the creaminess.